The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 5. What is an MKV video file?

-MKV is a Matroska container format that enables you to store video and audio files of large sizes.
+MKV is a container format that can video and audio files of large sizes.
 It’s also possible to store images and subtitle tracks in these files, and it’s typically used to store movies and TV shows, which are long-form videos.
-It’s a lossless compression format that ensures the best video quality but also leads to larger file sizes.
+It’s a lossless compression format that ensures the best video quality but leads to larger file sizes.

 6. Does MKV or MP4 take more space?